Set up workflow phases and transitions

 This topic describes how to set up your development workflow by defining phases and how to transition from phase to phase.

-ALM Octane uses phases to represent the status of an item.
+ALM Octane uses phases to represent the status of an entity.

-For every item, you can create a workflow indicating the phases through which the item advances as the item is being developed.
+For every entity, you can customize a workflow, indicating the phases through which the entity advances as it is being developed.

-Workflow is supported for any item which proceeds through development, such as requirements, defects, tests, and so on.
+Workflow is supported for any entity which proceeds through development, such as requirements, defects, tests, and so on.

-When defined in a shared space, a workflow and its phases are available for the item in all associated workspaces.
+When customized in a shared space, a workflow and its phases are available for the entity in all associated workspaces.

-Even if a shared workflow has been customized for a workspace, any items whose phases were defined in the customized parts of the shared workflow are included in the graph.
+Even if a shared workflow has been customized for a workspace, any entities whose phases were defined in the customized parts of the shared workflow are included in the graph.

-Limitation: If the cross-workspace widget configuration includes phases as the x-axis value, ALM Octane ignores items whose phases were customized in a workspace.
+Limitation: If the cross-workspace widget configuration includes phases as the x-axis value, ALM Octane ignores entities whose phases were customized in a workspace.
 They are not included in the graph.

 For details on cross-workspace widgets using the dashboard, see Workspace .

-The phase represents a status of an item.
+The phase represents a status of an entity.

-Different items have different sets of phases.
+Different entities have different sets of phases.
 For example, backlog item phases include New, Deferred, Opened, Fixed, Proposed closed, Duplicate, Closed, and Rejected.

 Indicated by a rectangle: